 Other facts about collar ties:

-- They may or may not be required, depending on jurisdiction.
-InterNACHI inspectors should not call out lack of collar ties as a defect unless they know that collar ties were required in the jurisdiction in which the home is located at the time the home was built.
+- They may or may not be required, depending on the jurisdiction.
+InterNACHI inspectors should not call out a lack of collar ties as a defect unless they know that collar ties were required in the jurisdiction where the home is located at the time the home was built.

 - Where they are required, they should be installed on every other rafter where rafters are on 24-inch centers.